Nybbster/Registration-form-for-chess/README.md

 4: localhost have opend on port 5000 where u can accsess the page.<br>

 You whould need to put it behinde a proxy or in some way not run it localy to use it in a real world senario.
+To allow users to scan the QR code that takes them to the registration.